Space Place is home to a state of the art Sky-Skan digital fulldome planetarium system hosting a range of planetarium movies for every age.

 Phantom of the Universe

-Phantom of the Universe takes audiences on the Hunt for Dark Matter, from early discoveries by Fritz Zwicky and Vera Rubin, to recent experiments at the Large Hadron Collider at CERN.
+All we can see in the universe only makes up 5% of what exists; the remaining 95% is made up of Dark Matter.
+From the Big Bang to its anticipated discovery, Phantom of the Universe takes audiences on the Hunt for Dark Matter, from early discoveries by Fritz Zwicky and Vera Rubina, to recent experiments at the Large Hadron Collider at CERN.
 The show journeys across space, speeding alongside particles before they collide in visually stunning explosions of light and sound; and plummets deep underground on Earth to see the most sensitive Dark Matter detector.
 Narrated by Tilda Swinton, Phantom of the Universe is an exciting exploration of Dark Matter.
-Suitable for ages 13+.

 Dawn of the Space Age

-From Sputnik to the Apollo missions, Yuri Gagarin’s first orbit of Earth to Neil Armstrong’s ‘one giant leap,’ Dawn of the Space Age tells the story of bravery, risk, ingenuity, and the indomitable human spirit that propelled humanity to reach for the stars and dream of the future.
+Dawn of the Space Age tells the story of bravery, risk, ingenuity, and the indomitable human spirit that propelled humanity to reach for the stars and dream of the future.
+Be immersed and overwhelmed with this award-winning historic reconstruction of Man’s first steps into space.

 Produced by Spitz Creative Media.
 Narrated by Liam Neeson.